-Complaint Category Open Complaint Description Resolution Status of Actions/Timeline Compensation Rate 1 The citizen complains that suggested compensation for perennials is low and requesting price revision.
-He also notes that the construction company damaged the irrigation pipe and demands its restoration The letter was dispatched to the "IRD Engineering" for further review.
-March 2023 Inclusion in LARP 1 The citizen complains that after partially redemption of her land plot the rest part became unusable for agricultural purpouse because the irrigation channel used to irrigate the land has been canceled as a result of the construction works.
+Complaint category Open Complaint description Resolution Status of actions/timline Compensation Rate 1 The citizen complains that suggested compensation for perennials is low and requesting price revision.
+He also notes that the construction company damaged the irrigation pipe and demands its restoration.
+Theletterwasdispatchedtothe"IRD Engineering" forfurther review.IRD investigatedtheissue and demandedtherelevantexpertiseconclusionregarding the issue.
+After submitting the relevant conclusion to IRD, the issue will be closed and relevant compensation will be paid to the AP.
+Inclusion in LARP 1 The citizen complains that after partially redemption of her land plot the rest part became unusable for agricultural purpouse because the irrigation channel used to irrigate the land has been canceled as a result of the construction works. dispatched to the "IRD Engineering" for After submitting the relevant conclusion to IRD, the issue will be closed and relevant compensation will be paid to the AP.

+Complaint category Open Complaint description Resolution Status of actions/timline Crop Compensation 1 The citizen complains that as a result infurstructural works his plants has been damaged, as he demand relevant compansation.
 The letter was dispatched to the "IRD Engineering" for further review.
-March 2023 Crop Compensation 1 The citizen complains that as a result infurstructural works his plants has been damaged, as he demand relevant compansation.
-The letter was dispatched to the "IRD Engineering" for further review.
-June 2023 Damage to Infrastructure/Assets 1 The citizen complains that as a result infurstructural works his plants have been damaged, as he demand relevant compansation.
-The letter was dispatched to the "IRD Engineering" for further review. interim letter to Complainant.
-June 2023
+The new irrigation channel will be arranged for the AP.
+July, 2023 Damage to Infrastructure/Assets 1 The citizen complains that as a result infurstructural works his plants have been damaged, as he demand relevant compansation.
+The issue was closed in 08 July, 2023.